 - 1x Thermal Paste

-The Thermaltake Riing Silent 12 CPU Cooler is a slim profile CPU cooler that is compatible with most of the sockets including the AM4.
+The Thermaltake Riing Silent 12 Pro Review is a slim profile CPU cooler that is compatible with most of the sockets including the AM4.
 The cooler comes equipped with the 120mm Riing Red/Blue LED PWM fan.
 The cooler has clearance for RAM of any height and the top PCIe slots thanks to its slim profile.
 Let’s take a closer look at the cooler.

 The left and the right sides are identical.
 They have raised edges with the middle portion in an inset.
 One thing that I appreciate the Thermaltake for is that the fins are finished rounded from all sides so there is no chance of cutting the hands as they are not sharped.
 This cooler has a bit different approach when it comes to the fan mounting as well.
 The raised sides don’t act as latches to hold the fan clips.
 There are holes in the fins in which the clips are inserted.
 The dimension of this side only is 108x48mm.